MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

 - You can remove the link from Purchase Order Processing using the Sales Commitments for Purchase Order window.

 - You can remove the link from Sales Order Processing using the PO Commitment for Sales Document window if Sales Order Processing is set up to allow deletion of commitments.
-For more information on setup options, see *Setting up taxes and options* on page 15.
+For more information on setup options, see [Setting up taxes and options](sales-order-processing.md#setting-up-taxes-and-options).

     > [!NOTE]
     > If the purchase order has been received against, the item will still be allocated on the sales order after you remove the link.